 An application will be completed which details the candidate's educational, personal, and theological histories as well as consent from their helpmate (if applicable) to begin the journey.

-A national and state background check will be performed at the candidate's own expense.
+A background check will be performed at the candidate's own expense.

 A determination of the candidate's theological and intellectual abilities will then be made based on their history, so as to identify if any areas of knowledge need strengthening.
 Candidates without any study from an accredited seminary will be admitted to St. Gabriel School of Theology for a Licentiate in Theology (L.Th.).
-A motivated candidate can complete the L.Th. program in one (1) year.
-Candidates with demonstrated studies at a seminary program or those who completed seminary at a non-Catholic institution will complete the Diploma in Old Roman Catholic Studies at St. Gabriel School of Theology.
+Candidates with demonstrated studies at a seminary program or those who completed seminary at a non-Catholic institution will complete the Diploma in Ministry at St. Gabriel School of Theology.
+L.Th. coursework includes: Spirituality, Professional Responsibility, Philosophy, Theology, Scripture, Church History, Preaching, and Pastoral Studies.

 A course on child protection will be completed.